ptournem/GoogleMappedPostWPPlugin/README.md

 ## Features

 * Set google map api key
-* Set posts localization on a Google Map
+* Set posts location on a Google Map
 * Add a map with posts on a page with the shortcode : *googleMappedPosts*

+## Installation

+After activating the plugin, go to the settings page and fill your Google Map Api Key.
+Then you can use the plugin by adding location to your previous posts and adding the map on a page

 ## Licence